There may be a silver lining to the millions of annoying “good morning” memes that Indian users of WhatsApp have to contend with: money.

 Since then, cash has returned to almost pre-demonetisation levels though bankers claim e-payments have grown rapidly, too.

-Despite competition, there are plenty of opportunities that can be identified.
 Therefore, despite competition, there are plenty of opportunities that need to be identified.
 For instance, instead of companies looking primarily at urban customers who are already using digital modes of payments, firms have potential openings in areas where where cash still rules.
 “Like players such as Oxigen (a mobile-wallet player) have now been focusing on the remittance market as there is still scope to grow there.
 Similarly, MobiKwik has been partnering with banks and merchants to tap opportunities instead of just focusing on peer-to-peer payments,” said Naiya of Counterpoint Research.

 If the companies do not look at segments which are not too crowded and where there is an opportunity for them to make money, then it is a bleak future for them, said Naveen Surya, chairman, Payments Council of India.
 “Firms will have to create a compelling case for people to use digital money, like some firms did with taxis in India to break the clutter,” Surya said.